5 Ways Student Veterans Can Maximize GI Bill® Benefits

 The amount of money you receive for a housing allowance as part of your GI Bill is based on whether you take classes on campus.
 Students who study solely online receive less than those who take at least one in-person class each semester.

-The amount of money you receive is based on the average cost of housing where your school is located along with the award amount of your GI Bill.
+The amount of money you receive is determined by the average cost of housing in your school's area and your GI Bill's award amount.
 The U.S. Department of Veterans Affairs provides a comparison tool to see how much you can receive for housing.

 Make Sure to Take Advantage of All Financial Aid